Jean-Paul Martinon

 Jean-Paul Martinon (born 1963) is an American philosopher.
 Martinon is currently Reader in Visual Cultures at Goldsmiths, University of London.

 Life and education

 Martinon was born in Chicago, Illinois, USA.
-He studied international relations at the Institute of Higher International Studies (www.ihei.fr) where he obtained an MA in 1988.
-He obtained his PhD at the University of Reading (www.reading.ac.uk) in 2001.
+He studied international relations at the Institute of Higher International Studies where he obtained an MA in 1988.
+He obtained his PhD at the University of Reading in 2001.
 Martinon was appointed a lecturer at Goldsmiths College in 2001, becoming Reader in 2013.

 Writing

 Martinon's philosophical work centres on ethics, time and temporality.
 It includes explorations of futurity in the work of Jean-Luc Nancy, Jacques Derrida and Catherine Malabou, (On Futurity) and the relationship between masculinity and time mainly referencing the work of Emmanuel Levinas (The End of Man).
 His essays cover a wide range of contemporary topics from issues of race and universality, to the birth of language, the prohibition of murder, and the role of intuition in the work of Karl Marx.

 In addition, he has been closely engaged with African philosophy, especially the work of Valentin Mudimbe and contemporary Rwandan thinkers.
 His essays in this field focus on the potential for African thought to disrupt the hegemony of western paradigms.
 His monograph, After “Rwanda” is the first book of philosophy focusing on issues of ethics after the Genocide of 1994.